ProAngular/ngx-gist/README.md

 # Requirements

-This project uses Angular Material tabs so an Angular Material must be installed and available along with a theme.
+This project uses Angular Material tabs so Angular Material must be installed and available along with its theme.
 You can define a theme if you use this application outside of Angular using the public API `materialTheme` (see below for more information).
 See other peer  dependancies in the package description.

 # Installation